Josh Harrison

-Joshua Isaiah Harrison (born July 8, 1987) is an American professional baseball infielder for the Philadelphia Phillies of Major League Baseball (MLB).
-He has previously played in MLB for the Pittsburgh Pirates, Detroit Tigers, Washington Nationals, Oakland Athletics and Chicago White Sox since 2011.
+Joshua Isaiah Harrison (born July 8, 1987) is an American former professional baseball utility player.
+He played in Major League Baseball (MLB) for the Pittsburgh Pirates, Detroit Tigers, Washington Nationals, Oakland Athletics, Chicago White Sox, and Philadelphia Phillies.
 Harrison is a two-time MLB All-Star.
+Internationally, Harrison represents the United States.
+In the 2017 World Baseball Classic (WBC), he helped win Team USA's first gold medal in a WBC tournament.

 Early life and career

 Harrison began playing tee ball at the age of three years.
 Before playing in organized baseball, Harrison displayed interest in the game.
 Using a fork from his home's kitchen as a bat and a balled-up piece of paper, Harrison played makeshift baseball with his older brother, Vince, who pitched the paper to him.

 Harrison played shortstop at Princeton High School in Sharonville, Ohio.
 Harrison enrolled at the University of Cincinnati, and played college baseball for the Cincinnati Bearcats as a second baseman.
 In 2006, he was a middle infielder for the Cincinnati Steam of the Great Lakes Summer Collegiate League.
 In 2007, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.
 In 2008, Harrison was named the Big East Conference's Co-Player of the Year, while batting .378.